It’s Friday. Let’s get out there and have a good time for a little bit. Let’s stop pointing the finger and start loving one another right now.

 8. Lily Allen – ‘Smile’

 Remember when Lily wasn’t a national megastar/treasure, and was just Keith Allen’s daughter, who wore bridal dresses and Reeboks and sang beautifully airy pop songs like this, her debut single?
 Seems ages ago, don’t it?
-Not surprisingly, Lil was as vocal as anyone about the events of the last few days… now let’s celebrate her way with a melody, and forget.
+Not surprisingly, Lil is as vocal as anyone about feeling good about yourself… now let’s celebrate her way with a nice little melody.

 9. Nat King Cole – ‘Smile’